Indonesia 14-Day Itinerary

 • 20:00 — Dinner at Casa Luna

-Transport: Local car or scooter transfers and walking within Ubud and nearby sites.
+Transport: Private transfer or ride-hailing transfers and walking within Ubud and nearby sites.

 Note: If looking for a more Bali-focused itinerary, see the Bali 10-day itinerary or the Bali 14-day itinerary.